 Find the best chocolate made in France for Halloween.
 Order our sweets to offer your loved ones in sublime gift boxes specially decorated for the occasion.
 Gourmet chocolates to give your recipients another taste experience for Halloween.

-Halloween 2018 is approaching and with it its lot of treats to offer to young and old.
+Halloween 2018 is approaching and with it lot of treats to offer both young and old.
 If you're looking for chocolate ideas for Halloween, you've come to the right place!

 The best chocolate candy idea for Halloween?

-Surprising as it may seem, chocolate is very popular for this festival, especially in the Anglo-Saxon countries.
+Perhaps unsurprisingly, chocolate is very popular for this holiday, especially in the Anglo-Saxon countries.
 Originality is therefore an essential element to make a difference in this popular event.
-In order to surprise children and adults alike who will receive your delicious chocolate delicacies, why not offer them the very best in chocolate.
+In order to surprise children and adults alike, trade in the grocery store chocolates for something spectacularly luxurious.

 We're not talking about simple chocolates bought from a craftsman around the corner, but the best in the world, designed by world champion Pascal Caffet.
 All packed in beautiful, customizable packaging.
-An idea of the present that will give another dimension to the opulence of Halloween treats.
+It’s a gift idea that will take Halloween to a whole new level!

 Why choose a gift box over a gift basket for Halloween?

-Filled baskets are so widespread that they won't surprise anyone anymore.
-Even if their volume will impress your guests, most of the time you won't pay more attention to them and your gift basket will be forgotten at the corner of a room.
-While with one of our gift boxes specially decorated for the occasion, it is excellence that will be a must with an ultra personalization for the recipient.
-Whether it's through engraving on the box, photo printing or the small message card that accompanies it all, you have a whole bunch of small details that make all the difference and stand out clearly from a basket purchase at a candy and sweets wholesaler.
-The perfect present to wish a happy Halloween.
+Filled baskets are so widespread that they offer no surprise and spark no interest.
+Even if their volume will impress your guests, their ubiquity makes it easy for your gift basket to be forgotten in a corner of a room.
+On the other hand, a gift box from zChocolat is specially decorated for the occasion and includes special personalizations that can be customized to each recipient, making it impossible to ignore.
+Whether it's through engraving a name on the box, photo printing on the lid, or including a small message card that accompanies it all, there are nearly unlimited ways to make a gift box from zChocolat stand out clearly from a traditional gift basket basket purchased at a candy and sweets wholesaler.
+It’s the perfect way to wish anyone “Happy Halloween!”

 Where and how are our Halloween chocolates delivered?

 Our online shop allows you to order our chocolate creations in complete simplicity and peace of mind.
 In fact, our service ships your gift the same day for an ultra-fast delivery all over the world!
 Almost all countries are served via our DHL carrier in less than 3 days for the vast majority of cases.
-This means that we can ship in a few days to destinations as varied as ours:
+This means that we can ship in a few days to destinations as:

-Your chocolates are also well protected by anti-shock foams and insulated parcels for safe delivery.
+Your chocolates are also well protected by anti-shock foams and insulated parcels and are guaranteed to arrive in perfect condition ready to be enjoyed along with all your spooky Halloween festivities.

 The best known Halloween recipes with chocolate